 I have since realized my true dream of helping animals and their owners, turning Clearwater Road Pet Hospital into Companions Animal hospital.
 I have been able to inspire and lead our team through great changes in creating a practice that truly cares for all pets as if they are our own.
 We remodeled the existing building to provide better care, increased our team to include overnight care for our patients during the week, and became AAHA (American Animal Hospital Association) accredited.
 With a great team behind me I have been able to focus on areas of interest including pain management, internal medicine and dentistry as well as learning more about the exotic pets we love to treat.
 I continue to enjoy working with pets and their owners; teaching them about making healthy choices for their pets so they can live long, healthy and pain-free lives.
 See my Video.

-In my spare time I love playing hockey and spend a lot of time in the rinks across Minnesota; I also love to fish, especially on the Mississippi River.
-I enjoy reading mysteries and science fiction/fantasy, cooking, and have recently started Cross Fit which I am having fun with – and it has helped my hockey skills which is great!
+In my spare time I love playing hockey and spend a lot of time in the rinks across Minnesota both playing and watching my son Braden as well; I also love to fish, especially on the Mississippi River.
+I enjoy reading mysteries and science fiction/fantasy, cooking, and have started Cross Fit which I am having fun with – and it has helped my hockey skills which is great!